Our Authority Over Evil

 The authority of love

-Luke 4:31-37 tells us how powerful Jesus’ authority was — and still is.
-Why do you think He could cast out that demon?
-Because He was God?
-Ahhh, but He hadn’t yet defeated Satan on the cross and in His resurrection from death.
-So far, He had only defeated Satan’s temptations in the desert.
+Why do you think Jesus could cast out demons?
+Because he was God?
+Ahhh, but he hadn’t yet defeated Satan on the cross and in his resurrection from death.
+So far, he had only defeated Satan’s temptations in the desert.
 Well, then was it because the demon-possessed man was ready to change his ways and avoid doing whatever had attracted the evil spirit?
 There’s no indication of that.
-Jesus kicked demons out of UNCONVERTED people all the time.
+Jesus kicked demons out of unconverted people all the time.

 So, where did Jesus’ authority come from?
-Simply, the Father gave it to Him.
-And Jesus passed it on to His disciples (see Luke 10:19) — which includes you if you believe in him and follow him and learn from him.
+Simply, the Father gave it to him.
+And Jesus passed it on to his disciples (see Luke 10:19) — which includes you if you believe in him and follow him and learn from him.

 Authority was one of the temptations that Satan offered to Jesus (see Luke 4:5-8).
 Obviously, there is two kinds of authority: good and evil, or heavenly and worldly.